PlasmaPy/PlasmaPy/docs/particles/ionization_states.rst

 The `~plasmapy.particles.IonizationStateCollection` class may be used to represent the ionization state for multiple elements.
-This can be used, for example, to describe the various impurities in a fusion plasma.
+This can be used, for example, to describe the various impurities in a fusion plasma or the charge state distributions of different elements in the solar wind.

 >>> from plasmapy.particles import IonizationStateCollection